skeevey/qdoc/README.md

 # qdoc
-qdoc HTML documentation generator for q files, based on javadoc.
+HTML documentation generator for q files, based on javadoc.

 ## Usage
 If you want a function to be picked up by qdoc, it must be preceded by `///`.
 This marks the start of the qdoc comment.